I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 At Least SkyTech Is Honest

-I do have to give it to this SkyTech company though, they really didn’t leave anything out when they listed this PC for sale on Amazon.
+I do have to give a hats off to the SkyTech company though, they really didn’t leave anything out when they listed this PC for sale on Amazon.

 They have all of the pieces of hardware and they have a dedicated support team for the sales and what not as well.
 At least they aren’t like most pre-built gaming computer companies which have the illusion of having a cool looking computer on the outside when the inside of it is low quality – which is the most important part of a gaming computer in the first place!